JennEYoon/datasciY/wip-website/website-tasks.md

 Don't waste so much time on watching all kinds of videos and trying to learn deep learning from Stanford CS231n, which is taking too much time and effort.
 From Vanderplas reproduction exercises, I can extend or add my own use cases.
 This will be the fastest in helping me get a job. **Need to get 100%+ on future technical interviews!**  Demonstrate mastery on basic machine learning stuff, not need to know deep learning yet.
 Learn supervised learning, random forest decision trees.
 Learn nonsupervised learning PCA and k-means clustering.
 Learn really well numpy, pandas, matplotlib, and Jupyter notebook magic and shell commands.
 Debug command & profile/timeit commands.

-I can spend 15-20% of my time on deeplearning.ai or fast.ai videos, since I find them interesting.
-Do to take a break after spending 4-6 hours per day first on VanderPlas.
-Forget about Stanford CS231n for now.
-NOT taught well.
-Not modern methods.
-Do fast.ai deep learning part 2 -- foundations with tensor flow, if I want to learn under-the-hood, coding algorithms from scratch.
-Also, can follow along Nathan's solutions for the class, without investing too much of my own time on getting the code details right.

 #### Ubuntu, CoLab, fast.ai setup - Aug-Sept 2019.
  * More practice setting up version 0.7